richyen/richyen.github.io/_posts/2018-02-09-making_postgres_talk_to_ldap_with_starttls.markdown

 ```
 host   all         all      0.0.0.0/0  ldap ldapserver="ldap-service" ldapscheme="ldaps" ldapprefix="cn=" ldapsuffix=", dc=example, dc=org"
 ```
 Note that since `ldapurl` is not used in the `simple-bind` method, `ldapscheme` must be set instead.
-Do not set `ldaptls` as that would be redundant, and may even lead to an authentication failure.
+Do not set `ldaptls`, as that would be redundant, and may even lead to an authentication failure.

 Here's the output from the LDAP server:
 ```